Seafloor Characterization for Trawlability and Fish Habitat Using the Simrad ME70 Multibeam Echosounder in the Gulf of Alaska

 Seattle, WA, USA

 Pirtle, Jodi L.; Weber, Thomas; Wilson, Christopher D.; and Rooper, Chris, "Seafloor Characterization for Trawlability and Fish Habitat Using the Simrad ME70 Multibeam Echosounder in the Gulf of Alaska" (2012).
-Center for Coastal and Ocean Mapping.
+National Habitat Assessment Workshop: Fisheries Science to Support NOAA’s Habitat Blueprint.
 838.